mxgr/kin-calendar-desktop/readme.md

 ## Disclaimer

-I haven't built Kin Calender - I only ran a command on my computer to create an executable.
+I haven't built Kin Calendar - I only ran a command on my computer to create an executable.

 ## License